goliardico/cineSrv/README.md

 It's scrape the web (with Cheerio) to find movies in italian theatres, returns a jsonp with many information and schedules.

+> IMPORTANT!
+When the scraped website changed its DOM this app stopped to work.
+I leave it here because it's was one of my first node.js app.

 ## Installation